 Achieving resilient ecosystems is at the heart of the Environment (Wales) Act.
 This makes sure our wildlife is connected through linked up habitats.
 Other considerations include the diversity, scale, condition and adaptability of each habitat so we can see how resilient they are and how well they are able to adapt to change.
 We all need to act now to ensure that habitats are connected locally and at a landscape scale to achieve these resilient ecosystems.

 A key risk for the future management of our natural resources is ensuring that there is enough expertise and capacity to deliver the required actions.
 Site management is of key importance.
 We also need to ensure that we have enough meaningful data so that we all can make informed decisions.
 There is a concern that future decisions will be made on insufficient data.
 We need to ensure that we are collecting new, and scrutinise existing data, so that any future management decisions are based on sound evidence.

 A key part of the development of this Area Statement has been our engagement with stakeholders and we say more about this in the next section.

-In the previous section we have described some of the main considerations and opportunities for improving health.
-Here we have set out ‘what success looks like’ as a series of you told us statements reflecting the general consensus from our engagement sessions; these sessions generated a wealth of information ideas and the following represents just a summary of the opportunities ahead of us (where there was general agreement among multiple stakeholders).
+Here we have set out ‘what success looks like’ as a series of you told us statements reflecting the general consensus from our engagement sessions.
+These sessions generated a wealth of information and ideas and the following represents just a summary of the opportunities ahead of us, where there was general agreement among multiple stakeholders.
 If you feel that we have missed something, please don’t worry, we want to carry on the conversations we have started.
-Please see the section at the end of this theme which details how you can remain part of this process.
+Please see the section at the end of this Theme which details how you can remain part of this process.